 Sustainability addresses the ongoing capacity of Earth to maintain all life.
 Sustainable patterns of living seek to meet the needs of the present generation without compromising the needs of future generations (Australian Curriculum Version 9.0).

-As Australia is a United Nations member state, we are guided by the 17 Sustainable Development Goals set out in the
+As Australia is a United Nations member state, we are guided by the 17 Sustainable Development Goals (SDGs) set out in the

 Visit the